marcosigis/bowling/README.md

 - Once you finished you can change the url of this repository, push on your own repo and send me the link for analysis.

 ## Test
-a test can be found in bowling.php If you think some are missing, you can add yours.
+a test can be found in bowling-test.php If you think some are missing, you can add yours.
 To see if your test has succeed you can launch php bowling-test.php